point-4ward/Home-Assistant/README.md

  - Monitors the instance for hacking attempts, notifies and blocks IP of attacker.
  - Alarm clock function that switches on lights and sends an audio alert through Chromecast Audios.
  - Timer function that alerts on phones and over Chromecast Audios.
- - Sets a UI theme based on time of day, or maintenance mode.
+ - Sets a UI theme based on time of day.

 ## Configuration